The Jones Act & Offshore Injuries

 - Cure covers reasonable and necessary medical expenses as well as reasonable costs of transportation necessary for the seaman to get to the treatment location.

-Filing a Claim for Negligence
+Filing a Claim for Negligence for a Texas Offshore Injury

-How an Offshore Injury Attorney Can Help
+How a Texas Offshore Injury Attorney Can Help

 Pursuing a claim under the Jones Act is not easy.
 It requires the attorney working for you to have expertise and experience in maritime law.
-At the San Antonio law office of Eric A. Ramos, we offer a free consultation so we can discuss your case with you.
+At the San Antonio law office of Eric Ramos, we offer a free consultation so we can discuss your case with you.
 When reviewing your case, we may discover you have an additional claim under the unseaworthiness doctrine.